CCBI does not maintain a volunteer program due to the specialized and sensitive nature of the work performed.

 Interns will ride along with Crime Scene Investigators as they respond to process crime scenes inside of Wake County.
 Crime scenes ranging from house break-ins to deceased persons will be encountered during the program.
 Interns will learn the proper methods of identifying, documenting, collecting, and packaging items of evidence from a crime scene.
 Additionally, interns will gain a realistic understanding of the expectations placed on forensic professionals in the field by the citizens and law enforcement community.

 Download and complete this application.
 Deadlines for applications are June 15 for the fall semester, October 15 for the spring semester, and March 15 for the summer semester.
 Completed applications must be faxed or mailed to the CCBI Internship Coordinator as listed on the application prior to the appropriate deadline.

-***The 2014 Spring Semester application submission deadline has closed.***
+***The 2015 Summer Semester application submission deadline has closed.***

 What is the selection process?

 After the listed deadline, all intern applicants will be notified of their consideration by email.
 Applications received will be screened and ranked by degree type and degree program.

 A preliminary background will be completed on applicants to include a criminal history check and a driving records check.

 Selected applicants will undergo an interview board process.
 Those applicants not selected for an interview will be notified.
 CCBI only accepts two (2) interns per semester.
 All remaining applicants will be notified at the conclusion of the interview board process as to the status of their consideration for the internship program.